MartinsMessias/NewNews-django-rest-api-mongodb/README.md

 ---------------------------------------------
 ```
 Pesquisar notícias
-Traz notícias que contenham a query de busca no seu titulo, conteúdo ou nome do autor.
+Traz notícias que contenham a query de busca no seu título, conteúdo ou nome do autor.

 GET https://api-newnews.herokuapp.com/news/?search=Silva